livefir/fir/docs/content/en/docs/overview/introduction.md

 </div>
 ```

-`x-data` attribute on the `newTodo` form declares it as a new Alpine component. `@submit.prevent` is a `x-on` [directive](https://alpinejs.dev/directives/on) which prevents the form submission and calls `$fir.submit` [custom magic function](https://alpinejs.dev/advanced/extending#magic-functions) instead.
-The `$fir.submit` function reads the Form element data and sends a `fir.Event` over a real-time connection or a regular fetch call if a real-time connection is unavailable.
+`x-data` attribute on the `newTodo` form declares it as a new Alpine component. `@submit.prevent` is a `x-on` [directive](https://alpinejs.dev/directives/on) which prevents the form submission and calls `$fir.emit()` [custom magic function](https://alpinejs.dev/advanced/extending#magic-functions) instead.
+The `$fir.emit()` function reads the Form element data and sends a `fir.Event` over a real-time connection or a regular fetch call if a real-time connection is unavailable.
 The event is handled on the server and a `patch` operation is sent back.
 The patch operation is then applied the DOM by the alpine.js plugin.